-Granquist has served in parish ministry or ELCA higher education since his ordination in the Evangelical Lutheran Church of America in 1988.
-He was pastor of youth and education at Bethel Lutheran Church, Rochester, Minn., 1988-1992.
-He was Visiting Assisting Professor of Religion at St. Olaf College, Northfield, Minn., through 2000, serving at times as interim pastor during that period.
+Granquist has served in parish ministry or Lutheran higher education since his ordination in the Evangelical Lutheran Church of America in 1988.
+He was pastor of youth and education at Bethel Lutheran Church, Rochester, Minn., 1988-1992, and has served several times as an interim pastor in local congregations.

-A 1979 graduate of St. Olaf College, Northfield, Minn., Granquist received the M.Div. degree from Yale University Divinity School in 1984, a certificate of studies from the Lutheran School of Theology at Chicago in 1987 and the Ph.D. degree from the University of Chicago Divinity School in 1992.
+A 1979 graduate of St Olaf College, Granquist received his M.Div. from Yale University Divinity School in 1984, and his Ph.D. degree from the University of Chicago Divinity School in 1992.

 He serves as associate editor of the Luther Seminary journal “Word & World,” as editor of the “Journal of the Lutheran Historical Conference,” and has been active with the journal “Lutheran Quarterly.”